-Joint Russian-Norwegian Monitoring Project
+Joint Russian-Norwegian Monitoring Indicators

 Rationale: Sea ice is one of the most important components of the Barents Sea climate system.
 It plays a crucial role for many species and ecosystem processes and has a strong impact on regional economies and local communities